-The Environment, Society, and Culture minor enables students to investigate the human and ecological dimensions of environmental issues through a variety of courses and disciplines.
-Built around an integrative curriculum involving ethics, environmental science, gender studies, health, history, public policy, sociology, geography, and economics—students in the minor examine social and environmental conflicts and the policies and strategies to address these conflicts.
+The Environment, Society, and Culture minor enables students to investigate the human and ecological dimensions of environmental issues.
+The minor provides the opportunity to integrate courses from a variety of disciplines, including ethics, environmental science, gender studies, health, history, public policy, sociology, geography, and economics.
+Students in the minor examine social and environmental conflicts and the policies and strategies to address these conflicts.
 This minor is open to all students and is designed to be flexible so that students can tailor it to meet their particular needs and interests.

 Students in the Environment, Society and Culture minor will be empowered to explore many questions, such as: What chemicals are polluting the river and how do they impact human health?
 What policies will help us address climate change?
 How can we protect ecosystems and the critical services they provide?
 How can our cities and towns become more sustainable?
 What economic practices will help us end poverty and protect the natural world?
 The Environment, Society, and Culture minor challenges students to think critically and holistically to understand the social and environmental systems related to environmental issues.

 |Minimum of 24 credits, with at least 12 credits from courses at the 300-level or above, including:|

 |Select at least one gateway course from the following:|

 |Select at least three of the following from the “Socio-cultural Perspectives” category:|

 |U.S. Environmental and Sustainability Policy|